• Indexed in: UGC-CARE List, SCOPUS and ESCI

 Before submitting your manuscript to Journal of Pharmacology and Pharmacotherapeutics, please ensure you have read the Aims & Scope.

-Journal of Pharmacology and Pharmacotherapeutics publishes wide-ranging original research results, reviews and opinions aimed at increasing our understanding of the neurosciences.
+Journal of Pharmacology and Pharmacotherapeutics publishes wide-ranging original research results, reviews and opinions aimed at increasing our understanding of Pharmacology and Pharmaceutical Sciences.
 The Journal accepts papers such as research articles, reviews, commentaries, book reviews, molecular images, reports, perspectives on published reports in the form of journal clubs and views.
 It also includes editorials on Policy which may include Intellectual property, Technology commercialization and interdisciplinary issues.

 The acceptable word limit for original article is 3500-4000, review articles should be up to 3500 words, and commentaries should not be more than 700 words.
 Original article, review article, reprint articles and case report need to be peer reviewed.